-ProPublica Illinois is an independent, nonprofit newsroom that produces investigative journalism with moral force.
-Headquartered in Chicago, we are the first regional publishing operation of ProPublica, dedicated to stories about big issues that affect people living and working in the state of Illinois.
+ProPublica is an independent, nonprofit newsroom that produces investigative journalism with moral force.
+Our first regional publishing operation opened in Chicago in 2017, dedicated to stories about big issues that affect people living and working in the state of Illinois.
 In 2021, we are expanding our team to cover the Midwest, with a focus on Illinois, Michigan, Wisconsin, and Missouri.
 Read more.